Methods

 Laser-heated diamond anvil cell

 In diamond-anvil cells, materials are compressed between two gem-quality diamond anvils to generate extremely high pressures ranging from 1-5,000,000 bars.
 Diamond is the strongest material known to date and transmits a wide range of electromagnetic radiation, including X-rays, infrared, and visible light.
 These properties allow us to conduct in situ diffraction or spectroscopy measurements under high-pressure and high-temperature conditions.
 Laser heating systems are employed to raise the temperature of the samples in the diamond-anvil cells to temperatures between 1,000-5,000 K. The temperature can be estimated by analyzing the black-body radiation of the samples.
-Our lab has both fiber optic laser (1,070 nm) and CO2 laser (10,000 nm) heating systems at our disposal.
-Recent examples: Ko et al. (2022, Nature), Fu et al. (2023, Nature)
+Our lab has both fiber optic laser (1,070 nm) and CO2 laser (10,000 nm) heating systems.
+Recent examples: Ko et al. (2022, Nature), and Fu et al. (2023, Nature)

 Hydrogen gas loading system